-The Warehouse online platform TheMarket launches online subscription model
+The Warehouse online platform TheMarket launches online subscription service

 TheMarket's subscription service is called TheMarket Club and launched this morning.

-Subscription to TheMarket offers shoppers free delivery for orders over $45, exclusive deals and discounts, a "VIP customer service" and other perks such as three months' access to Sky Sports Now and Neon, and others offers such as a $35 kickstart to investment scheme Hatch for $5.99 per month or $59 a year.
+Subscription to TheMarket offers shoppers free delivery for orders over $45, exclusive deals and discounts, a "VIP customer service" and other perks such as three months' access to Sky Sports Now and Neon, as well as other offers such as a $35 kickstart to investment scheme Hatch for $5.99 per month or $59 a year.

-TheMarket's move to a subscription model offering other lifestyle benefits is similar to what e-commerce giant Amazon offers through its popular Amazon Prime membership.
+TheMarket's move to a subscription model is similar to what e-commerce giant Amazon offers through its popular Amazon Prime membership.

-Justus Wilde, chief executive of TheMarket, said the subscription model was the next step for the business' growth, adding that the platform, that launched three months ago, had exceeded forecasts for database growth and daily traffic.
+Justus Wilde, chief executive of TheMarket, said the subscription model was the next step for in the growth aspirations for the platform, which, which launched three months ago.

 "We are anticipating significant growth this side of Christmas, particularly as we hit some key shopping events such as Black Friday where customers will be able to shop all the deals that matter with free shipping, then the preparation for Christmas Day itself," Wilde said.